brainstem-org/brainstem_support/docs/api/resources/consumable.md

 - `VirusConstruct`
 - `WireElectrode`

-A detailed list of the accepted schemas for the `type_json` field, related to each `type`, can be found in
+A detailed list of the accepted schemas for the `details` field, related to each `type`, can be found in

 ## List view